aleksbelic/romanize-deromanize/README.md

-# Romanize - deRomanize
+# romanize &harr; deromanize

 ## About
 [Roman numerals](https://en.wikipedia.org/wiki/Roman_numerals) are a numeral system that originated in [ancient Rome](https://en.wikipedia.org/wiki/Ancient_Rome) and remained the usual way of writing numbers throughout Europe well into the Late Middle Ages.

-This javascript module allows you to `convert Roman numbers to arabic and vice versa` with ease.
+This javascript module allows you to `convert roman numbers to arabic and vice versa` with ease.

 ## Installation
 Add module to your project dependencies: